Mission Cooperative Appeal Plan

 Men’s Religious Orders

-A representative from the Polish redemptorists will visit Mother Seton and St. Peter in Olney, MD this summer.
+A priest from the Redemptorists will visit parishes in the archdiocese this summer.

 Women’s Religious Orders

-A representative from the Congregation of the Daughters of Mary-Tabora will visit Jesus the Good Shepherd and St. Mary’s of Piscataway this summer.
+A sister from the Congregation of the Sisters of Our Lady of Usambara will visit parishes in the archdiocese this summer.

-A representative from the Servants of the Poor, Dinasevanasabha will visit St. Nicholas and Holy Redeemer in College Park, MD this summer.
+A sister from the Servants of the Poor, Dinasevanasabha will visit parishes in the archdiocese this summer.

 Resources